 8. Malsi Deer Park

 Malsi Deer Park is a small zoological park located 10 kilometres from Dehradun in the Shivalik range’s foothills.
-Species including deer, monkeys, peacocks, two-horned deer, and Neelgai live in the rocky and forested habitat.
+Species including deer, monkeys, peacocks, two-horned deer, and Neelgai live in rocky and forested habitats.
 Migratory birds from all over India flock to the park.
 A children’s park and a well-stocked canteen are located within the Malsi deer park.
 For bird watchers and nature lovers, Malsi Deer Park is a must-see.